kangbojk/go-react-fullstack/README.md

 ```

 ### Design principle
-The design of this application follow clean/hexagonal architecture.
+The design of this application follows clean/hexagonal architecture.

 (To learn more about this pattern, please refer to [Building an enterprise service in Go](https://youtu.be/twcDf_Y2gXY) and [How Do You Structure Your Go Apps](https://youtu.be/oL6JBUk6tj0).)